chef-boneyard/knife-container/README.md

 ## Installation

-If you’re using bundler, simply add Chef and Knife Container to your `Gemfile`
-    gem 'chef'
-    gem 'knife-container'

-If you’re not using bundler, you can install the gem manually.
-Be sure you are running Chef 0.10.10 or higher, as earlier versions do not support plugins.
-    $ gem install knife-container

 ### Build Locally
 If you would like to build the gem from source locally, please clone this repository on to your local machine and build the gem locally.
     $ bundle install
     $ bundle exec rake install